Opentrons/opentrons/api/docs/v2/writing.rst

    pip install opentrons

-You should see some output that ends with ``Successfully installed opentrons-3.13.1`` (the version number may be different).
+You should see some output that ends with :substitution-code:`Successfully installed opentrons-|release|`.

 Jupyter Installation
 ^^^^^^^^^^^^^^^^^^^^